We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 1 Corinthians 13:4–8 is one of the most beautiful definitions of true love.
 Here’s the same Scripture with “charity” replaced by “love”

-That’s a beautiful idea — adding “your name” in place of “charity” (or “love”) makes the verse deeply personal and reflective.
-Here’s how it would look — you can literally insert your own name and feel the message come alive:
+That’s a beautiful idea—adding “your name” in place of “charity” (or “love”) makes the verse deeply personal and reflective.
+Here’s how it would look; you can simply insert your own name and feel the message come alive:

 1 Corinthians 13:4–8 (Personalized Version)